This is a guide covering lens flares.

 The shape and size of your camera’s aperture dictate the location and shape of the lens flare starburst.

 However, flare is not always undesirable in photography; it can be used creatively to add artistic elements to images.
-In fact, lens flare is often used on purpose in movies and computer games to add realism and enhance the viewer’s visual experience.
+In fact, lens flare is often used in movies and computer games to add realism and enhance the viewer’s visual experience.

 Theoretically, when a point of the light source, such as the sun, is much brighter than the rest of the scene, it either happens to be in the image (within the lens angle of view) or simply hits the front element of a lens without being present in the image.